aelithron/lyrickit/README.md

 ## Features
 - Metadata extractor for uploaded song files
-- Pulls existing lyrics (prioritizing synced lyrics)
+- Pulls existing lyrics from LRCLIB
-  - LRCLIB
-  - Genius
 - Includes a simple tool for playing a song and syncing while you do so, inspired by https://lrc-maker.github.io.
 - Works with bulk imports (drop a bunch of songs in, pull/write/sync lyrics, and export a .zip at the end).
 - Mobile compatibility
 - Supports many file types

 ## Using
-There is no way to use this app currently!
-It is still in development.
+Go to [lyrics.novatea.dev](https://lyrics.novatea.dev) in a web browser!
+Upload your songs and follow the flow illustrated by the sidebar (it goes in order).
+### Self-hosting
+Instructions coming soon!